rauhul/api-manager/README.md

 ```

 ## Usage
-APIManager relies on users to create `APIServices` and  `APIReturnable` types relevent to the RESTful APIs they are working with.
+APIManager relies on users to create `APIServices` and  `APIReturnable` types relevent to the RESTful APIs they are working with. `APIServices` contain descriptions of various endpoints that return their responses as native swift objects.

 ### Making an APIReturnable Type